Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Structure theorem of extra tame maps

 Note first that $X$ is not a sphere, being a subsurface of $S$.
 It also cannot be a disk or a once-punctured disk, by the construction of $\Sinf$ and $\Sper$.
 Moreover by construction $X$ has non-negative Euler characteristic, thus $\chi(X)$ is either $1$ or $0$.

-If $\chi(X)=1$, then $X$ is a disk with $n$ points removed from its boundary.
-If $n$ were one, the boundary of $X$ would be homotopically trivial, which is impossible.
+If $\chi(X)=1$, then $X$ is a disk with a closed totally disconnected set with $n\in [0,\infty]$ points removed from its boundary.
+If $n=0$ or 1, $X$ would be a disk or a half-plane, which is impossible.
 Moreover, $n\neq 2$ by Corollary \ref{cor:no-strips}, so $n\geq 3$.
 Since the boundary components of $X$ are non-compact, $X$ cannot border annular components of $\Sper$, so it has at most one neighbor in $\Sper$.

 If $\chi(X)=0$, then the interior of $X$ is an open annulus.
 We already know that $X$ cannot be the once-punctured disk, and it cannot be a closed annulus.
 Thus, $X$ is either a once-punctured disk or a closed annulus with at least one point removed from its boundary.
 If it is an annulus with points removed from both boundaries, then it would contain an essential non-peripheral curve, contradicting Proposition \ref{prop:no-ess-nonper}.
 If $X$ is a once-punctured disk with points removed from its boundary, then $X$ has a non-contractible curve which is non-peripheral, so it cannot border $\Sper$.
-If $X$ is an annulus with points removed from one of its boundary, then the core curve of $X$ is not homotopic to the non-compact boundaries of $X$, so $X$ has at most one neighbor in $\Sper$ joined along its only compact boundary. \qedhere
+If $X$ is an annulus with points removed from one of its boundary, then the core curve of $X$ is not homotopic to the non-compact boundaries of $X$, so $X$ has at most one neighbor in $\Sper$ joined along its only compact boundary component. \qedhere

 \end{proof}

 We end this section with some examples showing the optimality of some of our results.
 First, we note that all topological possibilities from Lemma \ref{lem:top-S0} occur for components of $S_0$, and that there can be pairs of pants components of $\PS0$.
 Indeed, Figure \ref{fig:componentsofS0} exhibits examples of tame mapping classes with different topological types for the components of $\PS0$ and $S_0$.
 In each case, the map is a puncture shift in each shaded strip, in the direction indicated by the arrow, and it's the identity outside the strips.